 Google Reviews drive local search and online branding more than almost any other ranking factor.
 Most plumbing professionals have some notion of the impact reviews have on their business.
 However, most don’t fully understand how to effectively collect and manage their client feedback.

-Even though COVID-19 halted the production of new Google Reviews, you’ll need to have a plan in motion once they return.
 To help guide your plumbing company toward stronger brand growth, we’ve created a quick how-to for gathering, managing, and protecting your client feedback.
 These reviews aren’t going to collect themselves!

 Key Takeaways for Plumbing Professionals